“NO MAN'S LAND"

 is a photodocumentation of a farming/gardening community (Spaces of Opportunity) in South Phoenix.
 South Phoenix is historically poor, Black, & Hispanic.
 It exists, like countless other poor communities in the United States, largely as a food desert, inundated with convenience stores & fast food restaurants dishing out excesses of cheap, empty calories & a handful of large corporate supermarkets selling pesticide-laden food that travels thousands of miles prior to its destination.

-This 10-acre plot in South Phoenix cared for by this all-too-often marginalized community offers a critical & viable alternative.
+This 19-acre plot in South Phoenix cared for by this community offers a critical & viable alternative.

 This alternative, however, is nothing new.
 It has existed for thousands of years.
 It is a direct, conscious, & intimate connection to the land on which we live & depend.
 It is only over the last few centuries that this connection has been so deeply severed.
 We take for granted how we get our food, unaware of its origins, most assuming that our current food system is the normal, logical, & inevitable outgrowth of human “progress”.
 As a matter of historical fact, the current manner in which we relate to our food, as well as the environment & each other, is largely anomalous.